qgis/QGIS-Website/content/resources/installation-guide/index.md

 ### Running developer snapshots - Remote

-You can run in-development versions of QGIS with a single command. you can launch QGIS directly from GitHub for any git revision (subsequent to 9 July 2025) from a branch or PR.
-NixOS will do a build from source for the version you reference.
+You can run in-development versions of QGIS with a single command directly from GitHub for any git revision (subsequent to 9 July 2025) from a branch or PR.
+Nix will automatically build and run the version you reference.

 To run QGIS from the current commit of the master branch: